 - to perform or conclude an agreement for the provision of legal or prosecution services, to the extent necessary;

-- to comply with a legal obligation under the national laws applicable to HRM’s members;
+- to comply with a legal obligation under the national laws applicable to HRM members;

-- to promote HRM’s legitimate interests, for instance to send information and invitations to seminars and events, request the evaluation of our skills and services for legal directories, etc.;
+- to promote HRM members’ legitimate interests, for instance to send information and invitations to seminars and events, request the evaluation of our skills and services for legal directories, etc.;

-- on the basis of consent for a specific use of personal data, in which case consent may be withdrawn at any time.
+- on rare occasions and when needed, on the basis of consent for a specific use of personal data, in which case consent may be withdrawn at any time.

-IT service providers that process personal data on HRM’s behalf do so solely further to our instructions.
-We have concluded agreements with such processors that meet the requirements laid down by the GDPR.
+IT service providers that process personal data on HRM members’ behalf do so solely further to our instructions.
+Agreements with such processors that meet the requirements laid down by the GDPR have been concluded.